 |Further details outdoors|

 Wooden garden furniture and gas barbecue.
-Sun-loungers, chairs and inflatables available poolside.
+Sun-loungers, chairs and inflatables available poolside as well as table-tennis table and basketball net.
 Off-street parking for two cars.
 Sliding front gate means garden can be fully enclosed for children's or pets' safety.

 The Aquitaine/Dordogne region